MicrosoftDocs/SupportArticles-docs/support/previous-versions/configmgr/advanced-client-not-work.md

 7. Restart the Windows XP SP2-based client computers.

-## Resolution 2: Assign the NETWORK SERVICE account Full Control permissions to the SMS Agent Host object
+## Resolution 2: Assign the NetworkService account Full Control permissions to the SMS Agent Host object

 > [!WARNING]
 > This workaround may make your computer or your network more vulnerable to attack by malicious users or by malicious software such as viruses.
 We don't recommend this workaround but are providing this information so that you can implement this workaround at your own discretion.
 Use this workaround at your own risk.

-You can keep the SMS Agent Host service automatic startup Group Policy if you assign the NETWORK SERVICE account Full Control permissions to the SMS Agent Host object in Group Policy.
+You can keep the SMS Agent Host service automatic startup Group Policy if you assign the NetworkService account Full Control permissions to the SMS Agent Host object in Group Policy.
 To do this, follow these steps:

 1. Log on to a domain controller, and then start the Active Directory Users and Computers tool.
 To do this, click **Start** > **Run**, type `dsa.msc` in the **Open** box, and then click **OK**.

-2. Right-click the container in which the Group Policy object was created, and then select **Properties**.
+2. Right-click the container in which the GPO was created, and then select **Properties**.
 For example, right-click the domain container or right-click an organizational unit, and then select **Properties**.

-3. Select the **Group Policy** tab, select the Group Policy object in which the **SMS Agent Host** service is defined, and then select **Edit**.
+3. Select the **Group Policy** tab, select the GPO in which the **SMS Agent Host** service is defined, and then select **Edit**.

 4. In the Group Policy Object Editor tool, expand **Computer Configuration** > **Windows Settings** > **Security Settings**, and then select **System Services**.